 Most of the time, pain and suffering piggybacks onto a physical injury.
 For example, if you were in an accident and both of your legs were shattered, pain and suffering from having both of your legs shattered is assumed.
 Everyone can imagine how painful it is to have shattered bones, even without having experienced it.
 Then there is having to take time from your day to seek medical care.
 If someone needed surgery, there is fear and anxiety surrounding that.
 Then there is recovery time.
 In other words, most everyone can agree that someone with shattered bones should be well compensated for their hassles, stress, anxiety, pain, etc. But an award for “pain and suffering” after an accident, with little to no physical injury, is going to be much harder to claim.

 Accident victims are more likely to be successful in a stand – alone mental anguish claim if they went to see a mental health professional for help.
 This sends a strong message that the anguish was not only real, but significant enough to require professional help.
+Even in cases with a documented physical injury, the emotional injury will be taken more seriously if it rose to the level of needing the care of a mental health professional.

 When your Mental Anguish after an Accident is Severe